loneyeti/snowscribe/memory-bank/activeContext.md

   - Updated `components/editors/CharacterCardEditor.tsx` to use fields (`description`, `notes`, `image_url`) aligned with `lib/schemas/character.schema.ts`.
 Removed outdated fields (`backstory`, `traits`).
   - Modified `app/(dashboard)/project/[projectId]/ProjectDashboardClient.tsx` to correctly pass `initialData` to the updated `CharacterCardEditor` and handle the `onSave` callback with the new `CharacterFormData` structure.
   - Updated `lib/types/index.ts` for the `Character` interface: changed `notes` from `Record<string, unknown> | null` to `string | null`, and removed `backstory` and `motivations` fields to align with the schema.
 This resolved critical TypeScript errors.
+- **Refactored Data Access Layer (`lib/data`)**:
+  - Modified `lib/data/projects.ts` (`getProjectById`) to fetch data via its corresponding API route (`/api/projects/[projectId]`).
+The API route was updated to include genre and word count calculations.
+  - Modified `lib/data/chapters.ts` (`getChaptersByProjectId`) to fetch data via its corresponding API route (`/api/projects/[projectId]/chapters`).
+The API route was updated to include scene and word count calculations for each chapter.
+  - Verified `lib/data/characters.ts` and `lib/data/scenes.ts` already adhere to the pattern of calling API routes.
+- **Resolved Authentication Issue for Internal API Calls**:
+  - Fixed an issue where server-side `fetch` calls from `lib/data/*` functions to internal API routes were failing authentication.
+  - The root cause was that cookies were not being automatically forwarded by `fetch`.
+  - **Solution**: Modified `lib/data/projects.ts` to explicitly read cookies using `cookies()` from `next/headers` and add them to the `Cookie` header of the `fetch` request.
+This ensures the internal API calls are authenticated correctly.
+This pattern will need to be applied to other similar data fetching functions.

 ## Next Steps